-Whether to leave Manslaughter as an alternative verdict to Murder 1185
+Whether to leave manslaughter as an alternative verdict to murder 1310

 - 19. By s.6(2) Criminal Law Act 1967 on an indictment for murder, if D is found not guilty of murder, D may be found guilty of manslaughter (or attempted murder or causing grievous bodily harm with intent). - 20.
-In Coutts1186 Lord Bingham provided guidance as follows: - 23.
-The public interest in the administration of justice is, in my opinion, best served if in any trial on indictment the trial judge leaves to the jury, subject to any appropriate caution or warning, but irrespective of the wishes of trial counsel, any obvious alternative offence which there is evidence to support ...
+In Coutts, 1311 Lord Bingham provided guidance as follows: - 23.
+"The public interest in the administration of justice is, in my opinion, best served if in any trial on indictment the trial judge leaves to the jury, subject to any appropriate caution or warning, but irrespective of the wishes of trial counsel, any obvious alternative offence which there is evidence to support ...
 I would also confine the rule to alternative verdicts obviously raised by the evidence: by that I refer to alternatives which should suggest themselves to the mind of any ordinarily knowledgeable and alert criminal judge, excluding alternatives which ingenious counsel may identify through diligent research after the trial.
 Application of this rule may in some cases benefit the defendant, protecting him against an excessive conviction.
 In other cases it may benefit the public, by providing for the conviction of a lawbreaker who deserves punishment.
 A defendant may, quite reasonably from his point of from his point of view, choose to roll the dice.
-But the interests of society should not depend on such a contingency. - 21.
-Lord Rodger1187 expressed the test as follows: Manslaughter should be left to the jury "whenever ...it arises as a viable issue on a reasonable view of the evidence". - 22.
+But the interests of society should not depend on such a contingency." - 21.
+Lord Rodger1312 expressed the test as follows: Manslaughter should be left to the jury "whenever ...it arises as a viable issue on a reasonable view of the evidence". - 22.
 The approach to be adopted is helpfully summarised by Gross LJ in Barre.
-1188 - 23.
-Whether in any particular case the alternative verdict must be left to the jury is necessarily fact specific.
-For recent examples of the Court of Appeal upholding the approach of the trial judge, see: Barnard1189 and Braithwaite.
-1190
+1313 e.g. where D has assisted in inserting the needle: Burgess [2008] EWCA Crim 516